Dr. Friederike Redlbacher, expert in coaching with art

 The modern world floods us with information.
 In contrast, a focused conversation between people creates clarity.
 This insight is as simple as it is timeless.
 Socrates of Athens expressed it in the sentence: "I cannot teach you anything, I can only help you to discover yourself."

-To get a better understanding of modern coaching methods, I met with Dr. Friederike Redlbacher, Managing Director of Symbolon AG.
+To gain a better understanding of modern coaching methods, I met with Dr. Friederike Redlbacher, Managing Director of Symbolon AG.
 She explained to me the connection between art, wild animals and artificial intelligence as companions on a journey and how all this relates to contemporary coaching.

-Dr. Friederike redlbacher
+Dr. Friederike Redlbacher

 Dr. Friederike Redlbacher, Managing Director of Symbolon AG